automl/RoBO/docs/basics.rst

  - stochastic local search

-Here we will use a simple grid search to determine the configuration with the highest acquisition value:
+Here we will use the global optimization method Direct to determine the configuration with the highest acquisition value:

 .. code-block:: python

-	from robo.maximizers.grid_search import GridSearch
+	from robo.maximizers.direct import Direct

-	maximizer = GridSearch(acquisition_func, task.X_lower, task.X_upper)
+	maximizer = Direct(acquisition_func, task.X_lower, task.X_upper)

 Putting it all together
 ^^^^^^^^^^^^^^^^^^^^^^^